bmnapoleao/SLR_Swoballing-Automation/README.md

 # Snowballing_Automation

-* The project automates Snowballing - a method of conducting Systematic Literature Reviews.
-It implements the two types of Snowballing: Backward Snowballing, which uses the outgoing references from a paper to identify new new potential papers; and Forward Snowballing, which identifies new papers using incoming references or citations to a paper.
+The project automates **Snowballing** - a method of conducting Systematic Literature Reviews.
+It implements the two types of Snowballing: **Backward Snowballing**, which uses the outgoing references from a paper to identify new new potential papers; and **Forward Snowballing**, which identifies new papers using incoming references or citations to a paper.
 Here, the Reference string containing the Author names, Title, Publisher name, Year are extracted along with the bibtex of the papers containing the Abstracts.
 It is proposed that the Deep Learning model based on BERT will identify which papers are relevant to the study.
-*

 ### A. How to run the code: